 - Be sure that your baking sheet has raised edges because the pumpkins release a lot of moisture while baking.

 - Depending on the size of your pumpkins and how many you bake, the amount of pumpkin puree you end up with will vary.
-In my case, I ended up with 5 1/4 cups.
+The two pumpkins (shown above) gave me 5 1/4 cups or puree.

 - Homemade pumpkin puree will keep in the refrigerator for about a week and a half.

-- Homemade pumpkin puree will keep in the freezer for 6-8 months so you can enjoy pumpkin desserts for months to come!
+- Homemade pumpkin puree will keep in the freezer for 6-8 months if it's stored in proper, freezer-safe packaging.